Setup Reverse-Proxy with Docker + Traefik + Nginx + PHP + MySQL + Mosquitto + phpMyAdmin + Basic Authentication

 # support" section.
 Only one of certificate or PSK encryption support can be

-# enabled for any listener.# At least one of cafile or capath must be defined to enable certificate based
+# At least one of cafile or capath must be defined to enable certificate based

 # TLS encryption.
 They both define methods of accessing the PEM encoded